kumahq/kuma-website/app/_src/policies/meshtimeout.md

 #### Simple outbound HTTP configuration

-This configuration will be applied to all dataplane proxies inside of Mesh.
+This configuration will be applied to all data plane proxies inside of Mesh.

 {% tabs example1 useUrlFragment=false %}
 {% tab example1 Kubernetes %}